Best Water Flosser – What Is Water Flossing Waterpik vs. Flossing

 How much hydrogen peroxide should I use in my Waterpik?

 It’s not recommended to use hydrogen peroxide in your Waterpik.
 Hydrogen peroxide can be damaging to the tissues in your mouth and can cause irritation and sensitivity.
 Instead of using hydrogen peroxide, it’s best to use warm water and a small amount of mouthwash or dental rinse to clean your Waterpik.
 This will help to remove bacteria and debris without causing harm to your mouth.
+If you really need to use hydroxen peroxide go for a mixture of equal parts water and hydrogen peroxide.

 Can I use salt water in a water flosser?